nikolaswise/web-design-workshop/README.md

 ### Canceled Classes

-If I need to cancel a class (chopped off fingers / computer caught on fire) I will notify the class via e-mail, canvas, and twitter.
+If I need to cancel a class (chopped off fingers / computer caught on fire) I will notify the class via e-mail, Canvas, and Twitter.

 ### Universality, Inclusion, and Conduct